-- Recognize the right of a person to direct their own recovery - Recognizing that there are many models of, and paths to, recovery - Operate with integrity and a sense of personal responsibility - Include the "voice" of peers, family members, and the community in planning and decision-making - Implement programs with competency and good stewardship - Empower individuals and families - Embrace cultural diversity
+- Recognize the right of a person to direct their own recovery. - Recognizing that there are many models of, and paths to, recovery. - Operate with integrity and a sense of personal responsibility. - Include the "voice" of peers, family members, and the community in planning and decision-making. - Individuals and families determine the supports and services they need. - Implement programs with competency and good stewardship. - Empower individuals and families. - Embrace cultural diversity. - Measuring quality and outcomes is a system priority.

-ROSC Goal:
+ROSC Goals: